 Like other states, deliveries can only be made to private residences, and only one delivery is permitted per address per day.
 The hours for delivery in Oregon are 8am to 9pm, and couriers are limited to carrying up to $3,000 worth of goods in the car.

 Massachusetts adds on some significantly stricter rules for deliveries.
-For example, each delivery must be fulfilled by two couriers, both wearing body cams.
+For example, each delivery must be fulfilled by two body cam wearing couriers.
 Interestingly, in Massachusetts, vehicles are permitted to carry a greater amount of cannabis products than in other states – up to $10,000 in goods.

 Many dispensaries also offer their own delivery services within a certain radius.
 For example, Winewood Organics, an Ann Arbor-based microbusiness, offers “approx. 2 mile radius: free delivery / no minimum orders up to 15 mile radius: free delivery / $50 minimum order.”
 They also accept debit cards on delivery purchases.